The deadline for this program has passed. The description below is for information purposes only. ACLS will announce the next competition in 2019.

-- Tenure: Two years; start date in mid-July or early September 2014, depending on the position
+- Tenure: Two years; start date on August 1 or September 4, 2018, depending on the fellowship position

-- Applications accepted only through the ACLS Online Fellowship Application system (ofa.acls.org).
-The system will open on January 22, 2014.
+- Applications will be accepted only through the ACLS Online Fellowship Application system (ofa.acls.org).
+The system will open on January 4, 2018.
 Please do not contact any of the organizations directly.

-- Notification of application status will occur by email starting May 2014.
+- Notification of application status will occur by email starting late-May 2018.

-ACLS invites applications for the fourth competition of the Public Fellows program.
-This year, the program will place 20 recent PhDs from the humanities and humanistic social sciences in two-year staff positions at partnering organizations in government and the nonprofit sector.
+ACLS invites applications for the eighth competition of the Mellon/ACLS Public Fellows program.
+This year, the program will place up to 25 recent PhDs from the humanities and humanistic social sciences in two-year term staff positions at partnering organizations in government and the nonprofit sector.
 Fellows will participate in the substantive work of these organizations and receive professional mentoring.
-Fellows receive a stipend of $65,000 per year, as well as individual health insurance, a relocation allowance, and up to $3,000 to be used toward professional development activities over the course of the fellowship term.
+Fellows receive a stipend of $67,500 per year, individual health insurance, a relocation allowance, and up to $3,000 to be used toward professional development activities over the course of the fellowship term.

 This initiative, made possible by a grant from The Andrew W. Mellon Foundation, aims to expand the role of doctoral education in the United States by demonstrating that the capacities developed in the advanced study of the humanities have wide application, both within and beyond the academy.
-The ACLS Public Fellows program allows PhDs to gain valuable, career-building experience in fields such as public policy, international aid, conservation, arts and culture, and digital media.
+The Mellon/ACLS Public Fellows program allows PhDs to gain valuable, career-building experience in fields such as public policy, development, conservation, arts and culture, and media.

 ACLS seeks applications from recent PhDs who aspire to careers in administration, management, and public service by choice rather than circumstance.
 Competitive applicants will have been successful in both academic and extra-academic experiences.

-- have a PhD in the humanities or humanistic social sciences (see note on eligible fields below) conferred between June 1, 2011 and May 31, 2014;
+- have a PhD in the humanities or humanistic social sciences (see note on eligible fields below) conferred between September 1, 2014 and June 22, 2018; and

-Submitted applications will undergo ACLS’s standard rigorous peer-review process.
+Applications will undergo ACLS’s rigorous peer-review process.
 Applicants who advance to the finalist round of review may participate in interviews with ACLS staff and staff from the applicant’s selected hosting organization.
 Reviewers will look for:

 - demonstrated relationship between past experience and specified position, as well as overall fit for the position; and

-- commitment to pursuing a career in the public and/or nonprofit sector.
+- demonstrated commitment to pursuing a career within the public and/or nonprofit sector.